dce/davideisinger.com/content/notes/golang/index.md

   * `switch v := i.(type) {` (case per type, `v` is `i` cast to that type)
 * [Custom error types][19]

   > Usually, a struct is used to create a custom error type.
 By convention, custom error type names should end with `Error`.
 Also, it is best to set up the `Error() string` method with a pointer receiver, see this [Stackoverflow comment](https://stackoverflow.com/a/50333850) to learn about the reasoning.
 Note that this means you need to return a pointer to your custom error otherwise it will not count as `error` because the non-pointer value does not provide the `Error() string` method.

 * [Maps][20]

   > A Go map type looks like this: `map[KeyType]ValueType`

   > To initialize a map, use the built in `make` function: `m = make(map[string]int)`

   > This statement retrieves the value stored under the key `"route"` and assigns it to a new variable i: `i := m["route"]`.
 If the requested key doesn’t exist, we get the value type’s _zero value_.
 In this case the value type is `int`, so the zero value is `0`.

   > A two-value assignment tests for the existence of a key: `i, ok := m["route"]`

+  * [Insertion order has no effect on the order keys/values are retrieved in a `range` query][21]

+    > The iteration order over maps is not specified and is not guaranteed to be the same from one iteration to the next.

 * First-class functions
   * Go supports first-class functions (functions as arguments and return values of other functions)